 Messages received by Zeebe need to be correlated to specific workflow instances.
 To make this possible, we have some more configuring to do:

-Generaltab of the properties panel on the right side of the screen
+- Select the Message Event and make sure you're on the "General" tab of the Properties panel on the right side of the screen

 - Let's give this message a self-explanatory name: